ACCRE manages two servers (

 - XQuartz: XQuartz is a free piece of software that will allow you to interact with the remote Stata software through a graphical interface that you are likely accustomed to if you typically run Stata from your laptop/desktop.
 Download the installer for XQuartz from this page.
 Once you have download the .dmg file, double click on the file to begin the installation.
 Note that XQuartz should work with Mac OS 10.6 or later.

-Mac: Logging Into the Servers
+Logging Into the Servers on a Mac